tyson-swetnam/new-website/docs/current_projects.md

 :material-leaf: :material-dna: :material-github: :material-docker: :material-linux: :material-language-python: :material-language-r: :material-language-go:

-For the last six years, I have worked primarily within CyVerse.
-First, as a Science Analyst and now as Co-PI and lead of the Science Team.
+For the last six years I have worked for the CyVerse project.
+I started as a Science Analyst.
+I am now Co-PI and lead of the Science Team.

 ### [Geno-Pheno-Envo](https://genophenoenvo.github.io/)